Cardiac Sonography

 • A minimum of an Associate’s degree is required.

-• Pre-requisites must have successfully completed with a grade of C or better:
+• Must have successfully completed with a grade of C or better:

-• Anatomy & Physiology I and II (8 College Credits)
+• Anatomy & Physiology I and II (total 8 College Credits) or Anatomy (5 credits) and Physiology (5 credits)

 • Two letters of reference (No family allowed)